-In our last article we talked about the management model known as meritocracy and how it favors competence and intelligence, over position or title -- as well as over the emotional element.
+In our last article, we talked about the management model known as meritocracy and how it favors competence and intelligence over position or title -- as well as over the emotional element.

-In this article we are going to talk about the third management model known as adhocracy, which is a management model that doesn’t strive to favor one component over another, but rather, does its best to fill the gaps that the other models leave open.
+In this article we are going to talk about the third management model known as an adhocracy, which is a management model that doesn’t strive to favor one component over another, but rather, does its best to fill the gaps that the other models leave open.

 Related Article: 3 Management Models of The Past, Present, and Future (Part 1 of 3)

 With that said, let’s do a quick recap.
 What’s a good example of a meritocracy organization that was not mentioned in the last article?